muldjord/occurity/docs/CHARTSXML.md

 ```
 This groups several charts together on the same number key.
 It supports the following attributes, some of which are required:
 * `numkey="1"` (required): This is the number key assigned to charts in this group.
 Activating this number key on the keyboard, or a flirc supported remote control, will then switch between the charts contained in the group.
-* `touchcontrols="left,right,up,down"`: A comma-separated list of the touch controls that should be enabled on this specific group of charts if `touchControls` is set to true in [config.ini](CONFIGINI.md).
-Available controls are `left`, `right`, `up`, `down`.
+* `touchcontrols="left,right,up,down,crowding,single"`: A comma-separated list of the touch controls that should be enabled on this specific group of charts if `touchControls` is set to true in [config.ini](CONFIGINI.md).
 Note that not all controls have functionality for all chart types.
 In that case the control will be visible but do nothing.

 ## 'chart' nodes
 ```